 You can season the rice while cooking it or season the cooked rice.

-For seasoning the rice while it is cooking, you can add some spices like bay leaf, cumin seeds, cardamom pods, cloves, peppercorns, cinnamon.
+For seasoning the rice while it is cooking, you can add some spices like bay leaf, cumin seeds, cardamom pods, cloves, peppercorns, and cinnamon.

 I use spice powders like turmeric powder, cumin powder, pepper powder, coriander powder, Mexican spice powder, cajun spice powder, and garam masala powder to season the cooked rice.

 Instead of water, you can use broth or coconut milk for cooking the rice.

 - Indian spiced rice: Add two bay leaves, ¼ teaspoon cumin seeds, two cardamoms, two cloves, and 1-inch cinnamon stick along with rice and cook the rice.
 You will have flavorful restaurant-style Indian spiced rice to enjoy.

 - Cumin rice: Heat a small pan, and add oil to it.
 Once the oil is hot, add ½ teaspoon cumin seeds, two cloves, one bay leaf, two cardamoms, 1-inch cinnamon stick, and let them fry.
 Add this seasoning to the rice and cook it as described in the recipe.

 - Peas Rice: Heat a small pan and add oil to it.
 Once the oil is hot, add ¼ teaspoon cumin seeds, two cloves, one bay leaf, two cardamoms, and a 1-inch cinnamon stick, and let them fry.
 Add this seasoning and ¼ cup of green peas to the rice, and cook it as described in the recipe.

 - Butter rice: Heat a small pan, add butter to it.
 Once it is hot, add spices, ¼ teaspoon cumin seeds, one bay leaf, and 1-inch cinnamon stick, and let them fry.
 Add this butter to the rice and cook it as per instructions.